br3ndonland/cite/zotero.md

 - [Zotero](https://www.zotero.org/) is a non-profit project that provides citation manager software.
 - The Zotero native app is available on Mac, Windows, and Linux.
 - [ZoteroBib](https://zbib.org/) is a lightweight citation manager for use in the browser.

+## Installation

+- Zotero can be installed by [direct download](https://www.zotero.org/download/).
+- Zotero can also be installed as a [Homebrew Cask](https://formulae.brew.sh/cask/zotero): `brew install --cask zotero`

 ## Settings